Skip to main content

 We will put people and planet before profit by bringing our energy and water systems into democratic public ownership Implied

 Labour will take full responsibility for our carbon footprint instead of passing the buck.
-We will instruct the Committeeon Climate Change to assess the emissions the UK imports as well as those it produces Implied
+We will instruct the Committee

 We’ll also take on the global plastics crisis by investing in a new plastics remanufacturing industry creating thousands of jobs, ending exports of plastic waste and reducing our contribution to ocean pollution.
 Specific